tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 administrative operations.
 Namely, these are the abilities to pause operations and prevent entrypoint invocation by unauthorized callers (if desired).

-The second field of this record `sales`is simply a "record" of currently active sales that the fixed price sale contract is hosting.
+The second field of this record`sales`is simply a "record" (actually a big_map) of currently active sales that the fixed price sale contract is hosting.
 To be clear, when we use the phrase "currently active sale", we mean to say that a seller has initiated some sale and there has of yet been no action taken that would prevent someone from buying the sale's offered product.
-The value of each entry in the big_map is the number of FA2 tokens that the seller specifies as the NFT's value.
-The "key" of this `big_map` is another record uniquely specifying an active sale (excluding its sale price).
-It is definition is:
+The value of each entry in the big_map (`sales`) is the number of FA2 tokens that the seller specifies as the NFT's value.
+The key of this big_map is another record uniquely specifying an active sale (excluding its sale price).
+It is definition
+is:

 ``` ocaml
 type sale_tokens_param =